erizov/Professor/semester_9/lecture_62_observability_advanced/metrics_collection/README.md

 ## Real-World Applications

 - **Enterprise Applications**: Metrics Collection is employed in production systems
-- **Performance Optimization**: Applied to improve system efficiFrameworkArchitecturetem Design**: Integral part of scalable architecture patterns
+- **Capability Optimization**: Applied to improve structure efficiFrameworkArchitecturetem Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Metrics Collection is the best solution for all problems" ✓ **CORRECT**: Metrics Collection has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Metrics Collection is the best solution for all problems" ✓ **CORRECT**: Metrics Collection has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Metrics Collection is too complex to understand" ✓ **CORRECT**: Metrics Collection can be understood by breaking it down into smaller steps